Intro-Sci-Comp-UIowa/biol-4386-course-project-ValerieIngalls/NHANES_Tinnitus_Metals_Spring23/README.md

 ## Introduction

-Tinnitus, or the phantom perception of sound in abscence of external stimulus, which is commonly but not exclusively experienced as ringing in the ears, affects an estimated 10% of US adults each year.
-This proportion increases with age, with nearly 5 million total individuals in their 50's experiencing tinnitus during a given year.
-This makes it incredibly common as a disorder.
+Tinnitus, or the phantom perception of sound in abscence of external stimulus, which is commonly but not exclusively experienced as ringing in the ears, affects an estimated
+10% of US adults each year.
+This high prevalance makes it a very common disorder.
+The rate  increases with age, with nearly 5 million total individuals in their 50's experiencing tinnitus during a given year.
+There are numerous differences between tinnitus phenotypes that individuals experience.
+Tinnitus may manifest only in the short term, which is  known as acute tinnitus, or it may be experienced for multiple years, which is known as chronic tinnitus.
+Even among chronic tinnitus patients, some people perceive tinnitus consistently, while for others it is only present or discernible intermittently.
 A  significant portion of individuals with tinnitus report that it presents at least a moderate problem in their life, and over 1 million U.S. adults report it is a big problem.
 As a common disorder with a notable negative impact on those who have it, the importance  of treatment for tinnitus is clear.
+Those with chronic, problematic tinnitus represent the population of greatest clinical interest.

 While noise exposure is known to be the causal trigger for the manifestation of tinnitus, the exact biological origins of the disorder yet remain unclear.
 Moreover, it is not yet fully clear why, when two individuals are exposed to the same loud noise, it is possible that only one of them develops tinnitus in response.
-One leading theory is that tinnitus is connected to damage within the cochlea, the primary structure of the inner ear that is responsible for transduction of sound into the electrical signal that is passed to the brain.
+One leading theory is that
+tinnitus is connected to damage within the cochlea, the primary structure of the inner ear that is responsible for transduction of sound into the electrical signal that is
+passed to the brain.
 Zinc and copper are known to prevent free radical damage in the cochlea over time by neutralizing the superoxide radical.
 It is theorized that these molecules may have a protective effect against noise-induced cochlear damage, and therefore  tinnitus.
 It follows that their deficiency may result in tinnitus susceptibility.
 Previous studies examining this hypothesis have showed some promising results, but have largely been underpowered and lacking statistical significance.
 Further, several studies that attempted to use zinc for treating tinnitus neglected to examine pre-existing differences in zinc levels and rates of deficiency between individuals with and without tinnitus.
 With this project, we hold the goal of completing a  large-scale analysis of differences in the levels of zinc and copper in individuals with and without tinnitus, as well as the rates of deficiency, in order to determine whether there are population-level variations that could explain tinnitus susceptibility.

 ### Figure